 International airfare to/from Osaka is not included in the expedition cost.

-In order to optimize photographic opportunities and allow for better access to our National Geographic photographer, we will limit these trips to 16 travelers beginning in 2016.
+In order to optimize photographic opportunities and allow for better access to our National Geographic photographer, these trips are limited to 16 travelers.

 The Rengejo-in and Hotel Hikyonoyu are traditional